bosborne/BioPythonUtils/README.md

 KC781786
 ~~~~

+Add an email address to your Settings file (""email_for_eutils") if you want to download from NCBI using EUtils.

+#### "Genbank To Fasta"

+Converts the selected Genbank entries to Fasta format.

+#### "Download Taxon"

-- "Download Taxon" downloads nucleotide sequence from NCBI using the selected NCBI Taxonomy ids.
+Downloads nucleotide sequence from NCBI using the selected NCBI Taxonomy ids.
 Ids can be delimited by commas, returns, or space.

 For example:
 ~~~~
 284218, 203807
 ~~~~

-Note that some taxa have many linked sequences, and using these taxon ids could give an "index out of range" error.
+Add an email address to your Settings file (""email_for_eutils") if you want to download from NCBI using EUtils.

+#### "Remote BLAST"

+Sends the selected Fasta format or "plain" sequence(s) to the BLAST server at NCBI and retrieves the results.
+Set the application, database, and result format using the Command Palette.
+You can also set default values for these in your Settings file.